vincent-laurent/active-bagging-learning/README.md

 To use the script, one have to dispose of

-* Surface response estimator (linear model, gaussian vectors, etc.) in api sklearn
+* Surface response estimator (linear model, gaussian vectors, etc.) in sklearn's API
+* An active criterion surface that will fit the estimator
 * A resampling